 '09-'10 Vice-President, Asian Pacific Islander Faculty & Staff Association

 Current Member, Faculty Development Committee

-Current Member, Task Force on Engaging Diverse Dialogues Initiative
+Current Member, Engaging Diverse Dialogues Initiative

 Current Member, Curriculum Committee, Native Studies Minor Program